MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ---
-title: Methods and Properties for an Embedded Dossier
+title: Methods and properties for an embedded dossier
 description: When you embed a MicroStrategy dossier into a web page, you use the `create(props)` method under the `microstrategy.dossier` namespace.
 ---